Team4028/Java-coding-style/README.md

 # Possible future rules
 The following rules will be considered for the future, but are not currently considered part of the expectations for stable code.

-- Encoder reading unit naming
+Encoder reading unit naming
--- “NU” for native units (raw value read by encoder) -- Different kinds of measurements:
+- “NU” for native units (raw value read by encoder)
+- Different kinds of measurements:
---- Rotary position
+  - Rotary position (Degrees)
----- Degrees
---- Linear position
+  - Linear position (“IN” for inches)
----- “IN” for inches
---- Velocity
+  - Velocity